JackEdTaylor/LexOPSdocs/01-intro.Rmd

 ## What is LexOPS?

-LexOPS is an R package and shiny app for generating word stimuli that can be used in Psychology experiments.
-The package is designed to be intuitive, and is similar in style to the [tidyverse](https://www.tidyverse.org/).
+LexOPS is an R package and shiny app for generating matched stimuli that can be used in Psychology experiments.
+The package is designed to be similar in style to the [tidyverse](https://www.tidyverse.org/).

-I originally wrote the package for generating word stimuli, but it can be used to generate matched items from any database of features.
+I originally wrote the package for selecting word stimuli, but it can be used to get matched items from any database of features.

 Here are 3 main advantages of using LexOPS to generate your stimuli:

-1. **Speed**: It's just much faster than creating well-controlled stimuli manually.
+1. **Speed**: It's just faster than creating well-controlled stimuli manually.

 2. **Reproducibility**: if a random seed is set, LexOPS pipelines will generate the same stimuli each time the code is run.
-This means you can openly share the code that generated your stimuli, and anyone can reproduce your result.
+This means you can share the code that generated your stimuli, and anyone can reproduce your result.

 3. **Replicability**: if no random seed is set, LexOPS pipelines will generate different stimuli each time the code is run.
-This means if you share your code, anyone can generate a novel set of stimuli for the same experimental design, that can be used to try and replicate any experimental result.
+This means if you share your code, anyone can generate a novel set of stimuli for the same experimental design.
+This can be useful for replication.

-The package began as a series of R scripts, written to automate tasks I found myself repeating again and again when designing experiments.
-I decided to make it into a fully-fledged package because despite the huge range of freely available lists of word norms and features, there were no task-general solutions for using such lists to generate word stimuli.

 ## Installation